Tameness in generalized metric structures

-\begin{examples} \mbox{ } \begin{enumerate} \item {\bf $\lambda$-directed colimits:} \begin{enumerate} \item A general category $\ck$ has all directed colimits if and only if it has all colimits of chains---the former are reducible to the latter (e.g. \cite[1.7]{adros}). \item Following the suggestion concerning mAECs in the introduction above, the category $\cmet$ of complete metric spaces and contractions has directed colimits, but only the $\aleph_1$-directed colimits are concrete: if we take the union of an $\omega$-chain of complete spaces, the result need not be complete (\cite[4.5(3)]{lrmcaec}). \item For similar reasons, given an AEC $\ck$, the subcategory of $\lambda$-(Galois)-saturated objects will not generally have $\mu$-directed colimits when $\cf{\lambda}>\mu$.
+\begin{example} \mbox{ } \begin{enumerate} \item {\bf $\lambda$-directed colimits:} \begin{enumerate} \item A general category $\ck$ has all directed colimits if and only if it has all colimits of chains---the former are reducible to the latter (e.g. \cite[1.7]{adros}). \item Following the suggestion concerning mAECs in the introduction above, the category $\cmet$ of complete metric spaces and contractions has directed colimits, but only the $\aleph_1$-directed colimits are concrete: if we take the union of an $\omega$-chain of complete spaces, the result need not be complete (\cite[4.5(3)]{lrmcaec}). \item For similar reasons, given an AEC $\ck$, the subcategory of $\lambda$-(Galois)-saturated objects will not generally have $\mu$-directed colimits when $\cf{\lambda}>\mu$.
 In general, this category will contain colimits of short chains only under additional assumptions on $\ck$, e.g. tameness or stability (\cite{bvchains}). \end{enumerate} \item {\bf Presentability and size:} \begin{enumerate} \item In $\grp$, the category of groups, an object is $\omega$-presentable (more commonly, {\it finitely presentable}) if and only if it is finitely presented in the classical sense.
-In fact, in a general variety of finitary algebras with fewer than $\lambda$ operations, an algebra is $\lambda$-presentable if and only if it is $\lambda$-presented: that is, it is generated by fewer than $\lambda$ elements, subject to fewer than $\lambda$ equations \cite[3.12]{adros}. \item In $\cmet$, an object is $\lambda$-presentable if and only if its density character is less than $\lambda$, provided $\lambda$ is uncountable. $\cmet$ contains no $\omega$-presentable objects \cite[3.5]{lrmcaec}. \item More broadly, in any accessible category with directed colimits, the smallest cardinal $\lambda$ for which an object $M$ is $\lambda$-presentable---its {\it presentability rank}---is always a successor cardinal, say $\mu^+$(see \cite{bekerosicky}), so we may define the {\it internal size} of $M$ to be $\mu$.
+In fact, in a general variety of finitary algebras with fewer than $\lambda$ operations, an algebra is $\lambda$-presentable if and only if it is $\lambda$-presented: that is, it is generated by fewer than $\lambda$ elements, subject to fewer than $\lambda$ equations \cite[3.12]{adros}. \item In $\cmet$, an object $M$ is $\lambda$-presentable if and only if its density character, $\dc{M}$, is less than $\lambda$, provided $\lambda$ is uncountable---recall that the density character of a complete space is the least cardinality of a dense subset. $\cmet$ contains no $\omega$-presentable objects \cite[3.5]{lrmcaec}. \item More broadly, in any accessible category with directed colimits, the smallest cardinal $\lambda$ for which an object $M$ is $\lambda$-presentable---its {\it presentability rank}---is always a successor cardinal, say $\mu^+$(see \cite{bekerosicky}), so we may define the {\it internal size} of $M$ to be $\mu$.